google-research/FirstOrderLp.jl/README.md

 programming problems using first-order methods.
 It provides basic utilities and data structures for reading MPS files, rescaling, and implementing saddle-point methods.
 Specialized implementations are present for Mirror Prox and Primal-Dual Hybrid Gradient.

-It is focused on supporting experiments and publications and is not currently configured to be used as a library.
+**A C++ implementation of the PDLP algorithm is included in [OR-Tools](https://github.com/google/or-tools).
+We recommend the OR-Tools version of PDLP to all potential users.
+This repository is intended exclusively for supporting experiments and publications.**

 ## Related papers